chpladmin/chpl-api/chpl/chpl-etl/README.md

 # Extract, Transform, Load Component of OpenDataCHPL

+This ETL is currently deprecated.
+One could attempt to run it but no guarantees!

 This ETL extracts the current CHPL data from a provided Excel file, transforms it as necessary to fit the OpenDataCHPL data model, and loads that data into a PostgreSQL database.

 The process diagram is such: ![process diagram](process.png)